pjbiggs/SING_aotearoa_2019/README.md

 refSeq, BamSort1, ">", inPileUp))
 ```

-There's lots here, which is why you have this is a file.
+There's lots here, which is why you have this as a file, it will take too long to copy and paste.

 But wait, it's not that easy.
 We have left out the most important bit, and that is that you have to edit the code to work on your samples.
 As written the code will not work!
 In lines 15 to 23, there are 9 lines of code to edit: